Tanishashahi/Crime_data_analysis/README.md

 # Crime_data_analysis

-This repository contains a Jupyter Notebook (`[YourNotebookFileName].ipynb`) that explores [briefly describe the purpose of the notebook, e.g., data analysis on a specific dataset, implementation of a machine learning model, visualization of a phenomenon].
+This repository contains a Jupyter Notebook (`Crime_data_analysis.ipynb`) that explores [briefly describe the purpose of the notebook, e.g., data analysis on a specific dataset, implementation of a machine learning model, visualization of a phenomenon].

 **Note on Notebook Size:**